runpod/docs/docs/serverless/endpoints/endpoint-configurations.md

 ### FlashBoot

 FlashBoot is RunPod's solution for reducing the average cold-start times on your endpoint.
-It works probabilistically.
+It works by retaining worker resources for some time after they're no longer in use, so they can be rebooted quickly.
 When your endpoint has consistent traffic, your workers have a higher chance of benefiting from FlashBoot for faster spin-ups.
 However, if your endpoint isn't receiving frequent requests, FlashBoot has fewer opportunities to optimize performance.
 There is no additional cost associated with FlashBoot.

 ## Advanced configuration